Ejurahene Barima Osei Hwedie II marks 8 years on throne

 According to them, Barima Osei Hwedie II’s ability to breathe peace among political, traditional and religious leaders has foster peaceful coexistence among residents in the area

-The residents also said that the chief has continuously used his power and all resources at his disposal for the improvement of his subjects
+The residents revealed that, Barima Osei Hwedie II has continuously used his power and all resources at his disposal for the improvement of his subjects

 Model of a chief